 Junior Enrico Sala has never been one to take the backseat.
-In fact, since journeying from his native Brazil to attend Loyola Marymount University, he has wholeheartedly embraced his talent for leadership and is flourishing in ways only a Jesuit education can provide.
+In fact, since studying abroad, he has wholeheartedly embraced his talent for leadership.
+Journeying from his native country Brazil to attend Loyola Marymount University allowed him to flourish in ways only Jesuit education can provide.
 He credits his success to the efforts of LMU’s Office for International Students and Scholars (OISS), who equipped him with the tools to start his academic career out on the right foot.

 “LMU’s International Orientation was key in helping me feel prepared for the first day of school,” Enrico said.
 “I almost felt like I came to know more about life on the bluff than the incoming American students.”

-Enrico has taken this know-how and applied it not only in the classroom but to a wide range of campus pursuits, including roles in student government, as a student manager for OISS and as vice president of Delta Sigma Phi fraternity, which he calls one of his most enriching LMU experiences thus far.
+Enrico has taken this know-how and applied it not only in the classroom but to a wide range of campus pursuits.
+This includes roles in student government, as a student manager for OISS and as vice president of Delta Sigma Phi fraternity, which he calls one of his most enriching LMU experiences thus far.

 “Participating in Greek life has shaped my college experience in a very positive way,” Enrico said.
 “I view it as never having to take a cab from the airport again, as my second family — and it has been key in helping me get more involved with both domestic students and people with majors outside my own.”

-The son of a Brazilian race car driver, the self-professed Porsche aficionado says his interest in engineering was a result of growing up at the race track and always being around cars.
+The son of a Brazilian race car driver, the self-professed Porsche aficionado developed an interest in engineering while growing up at the race track and always being around cars.

 “I’m drawn to mechanical engineering’s creative side,” Enrico said.
 “I want to come up with new solutions for problems, design tools, and products for consumers.
 And if I want to be creative and innovative I need to be working in America.
 Everywhere else would just be mimicking.”